JackDBaldry/Twenty-One-Pllots/README.md

 First major code application

 Since we were making this during the time I was still learning to code, it made it difficult.
-What helped me was using w3schools and other personal research on coding as well as getting used to the Colab IDE.
+What helped me was using W3Schools and other personal research on coding as well as getting used to the Colab IDE.
 That way the code was efficient and actually worked.

 Mapping the branching structure to reach all endings

 Another challenge was figuring out how to reach all the different endings in the game since there are 13 different endings.
-The initial flowcharts and pseudocode helped with this as they gave a solid foundation for us to build off of and helped to make sure it all functioned as it should.
+The initial flowcharts and pseudocode helped with this as they gave a solid foundation for us to build on and helped to make sure it all functioned as it should.

 Figuring out Dema puzzle logic